cubicflow/lifeflower/_pages/index.md

   <div class="cover-home__description">

     <p>Attention: You must have a valid Sales Tax ID/Resellers License allowing you to purchase products for resale.
-By ordering from this website, you understand that providing inaccurate information may cause your order to be delayed or cancelled, and that new customers may also be contacted to provide verification.</p>
+By ordering from this website, you understand that providing inaccurate information may cause your order to be delayed or cancelled.
+New customers may also be contacted to provide verification.</p>

     <br>